GBuritica/GBuritica.github.io/README.md

 ## Research:

-I work in the field of extreme value theory in the mid point between probabilistic and stastitical problems.
+I work in the field of extreme value theory in the mid point between probabilistic and statistical problems.
 I'm interested in risk assessment with applications to environmental sciences and econometrics.